 During this treatment process helpful bacteria break down the sludge to form biosolids.
 This process produces a mixture of methane gas and carbon dioxide which is called biogas.

 The biosolids at this stage are very wet – 98 per cent water and only 2 per cent solids.
 To remove the water, the biosolids are passed through a machine that squeezes the water out, then they are pumped into a biosolids dryer.
+The biosolids dryer uses hot air to evaporate the water and kill pathogens (bacteria and viruses).
 The treated biosolids now look like coarse dry sand.

 The dry biosolids are then stored ready to be transported to land remediation projects for beneficial reuse as a soil conditioner and fertiliser.

 The biogas produced during the digester treatment process is used to power our gas engines.
 The engines generate electricity for the treatment plant and hot water to warm the liquid in the digesters to the optimum temperature for sludge digestion.

 Any odour or ‘foul air’ produced at the treatment plant is passed through large bark biofilters.
 The bark absorbs the odour and ‘helpful’ bacteria break down the odorous compounds to leave fresh air.

 Monitoring the discharge of treated wastewater from the Treatment Plant Oxidation Ponds into the Pegasus Bay Coastal Marine Area via an ocean outfall.